Photo from Canva

 - Determining a purchase price at the end of your lease will help you settle on the most accurate fair market value for the property.
 However, the former option’s pro is this one’s con.
 Should the value of the home increase while you’re leasing it, you’ll wind up paying more than if the price was determined at the start of your lease.

 Applying rent to the principle.
-Next up, how much of your rent is going toward the purchase price each month?
+How much of your rent is going toward the purchase price each month?
 Take a look at this example from Investopedia:

 “If you pay $1,200 in rent each month for three years, and 25% of that is credited toward the purchase, you’ll earn a $10,800 rent credit ($1,200 x 0.25 = $300; $300 x 36 months = $10,800).”